VladimirBelousov/script_packer/README.md

 ### TODO

-- Implement POSIX file opertions and threading in order to use the srcpck on UNIX platforms (Linux and Mac OS X)
+- Implement POSIX file opertions and a process management in order to use the srcpck on UNIX platforms (Linux and Mac OS X)
 - Implement a passing of commandline arguments to embedded scripts for other interpreters, not only the bash